Japanese Skincare Routine – Follow These 10 Steps To Get That “Glass Skin”

 Exfoliating your face is the next step after cleansing in the Japanese skincare routine.

-Exfoliating is often skipped and considered not as important as other steps, but this is far from the truth.
-The purpose of exfoliating is to remove dead skin cells and clear clogged pores.
+Since many people shouldn’t exfoliate daily, we often skip it altogether.
+It’s considered less important than other steps, but this is far from the truth!
+Exfoliating removes dead skin cells and clears clogged pores.
 People who don’t exfoliate regularly might experience breakouts due to the build-up of these impurities.

 Exfoliating on a regular basis might dry out your skin, depending on the products you use; however, the Japanese take a gentle approach to exfoliating.